 3. A minimum credit score of 580 is required to be approved for a traditional FHA loan.
 FHA will allow a 3.5% down payment that can be a gift from a family member and up to a 6% seller's concession.

 FHA allows a home buyer with credit scores of 580 to put a 3.5% down payment when buying a home.
-The down payment funds must be the borrower's own funds and no seller's concession.
+The down payment funds must be the borrower's own funds or a gift and seller's concession is allowed.

-If your credit score is below 580 then a 10% down payment will be required and no seller's concession.
+If your credit score is below 580 then a 10% down payment will be required and seller's concession is allowed.

 4. Generally, a borrower who has made timely payments for the last 12 months serves as a guide and demonstrates their willingness to repay future credit obligations.
-New FHA Policy changes require minimum FICO score to be 580 for a 97.5% loan-to-value refinance or a 85% loan-to-value cash out refinance.
+New FHA Policy changes require minimum FICO score to be 580 for a 96.5% loan-to-valueon a purchase or a 80% loan-to-value cash out refinance.
 These FICO requirements went into effect in the spring 2010.
 However, most individual lenders will still require credit scores higher than 640.

 FHA loan requirements new borrowers with less than a 580 credit score will be required to put down at least 10%